- Duration: 2 Days

 The Singapore Manufacturing Federation (SMF), formerly known as the Singapore Manufacturers' Association, was first established in 1932.
 Its main aim is to champion the Singapore manufacturing sector.
 With a membership of over 2,800 corporate members ranging from MNCs to SMEs, SMa carries out a myriad of activities to enhance the competitive edge of our members.

-See all SMF Centre for Corporate Learning courses- Business Finance and Cost Control Academy for Health & FitnessSGD 287Duration: Upto 115 Hours
+See all SMF Centre for Corporate Learning courses- Construction Cost Estimator Skill-UpSGD 356Duration: Upto 125 Hours